corteri/substrate-developer-hub.github.io/docs/knowledgebase/runtime/randomness.md

 Randomness has many applications in computer science and beyond.
-For example it is used in selecting councilors in some governance systems, performing statistical or scientific analyses, performing cryptographic operations, and gaming and gambling.
+For example it is used in selecting councilors in some governance systems, performing statistical or scientific analyses, performing cryptographic operations, gaming and gambling.
 Many randomness-requiring applications are already finding a home on blockchain networks.
 This article describes how randomness is produced and used in Substrate runtimes.